 Tobacco is a dangerous drug.
 But we have halved use, reduced deaths through education, regulations on packaging, price controls and prescribing nicotine to help people stop.

 So the answer is to legalise and regulate drugs – and that is happening.
 From cannabis across the Americas, to heroin prescribed in clinics in Europe and other parts of the world.

 Because no drug is safer left in the hands of criminals and unregulated dealers, the mantra should be: “Drugs are dangerous.
 That’s why we legally regulate them”.

 Martin Powell is Head of Campaigns and Communications at the Transform Drug Policy Foundation.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.